paolodeangelis/Enhancing_ReaxFF_DFT_database/CONTRIBUTING.md

 | [flake8](https://gitlab.com/pycqa/flake8) | ❌ |
 | [mypy](https://gitlab.com/pycqa/flake8) | ❌ |

+> **Note**
+>
->NB: that many of the hook can "auto-fix" your code, thus if stop try to
->re-run `git commit` and the hook will pass successfully!
+> Note that many of these hooks can automatically fix code issues.
+If the checks fail, try running `git commit` again, and the hook will pass successfully.